jpverkamp/blog/content/programming/p5js/2020-11-20-backtracking-worms.md

 {{< figure src="/embeds/2020/backtracking-worm-tendrils.png" >}}

-Also, I've added the ability to save/share settings to the `p5js` shortcode I'm writing by way of the {{< wikipedia "URI fragment" >}}.
+Also, I've added the ability to save/share settings to the `p5js` shortcode I'm writing by way of the [[wiki:URI fragment]]().
 Every time you change a setting, it saves:

 ```javascript
 if (typeof params !== "undefined") {